cunnie/cunnie.github.io/content/post/concourse_on_k8s-1.md

 - <https://github.com/skyscrapers/terraform-concourse> is a good resource for those interested in deploying to AWS instead of GCP.
 Thanks [Ringo De Smet](https://twitter.com/ringods)!
+- [How to Download & Install Terraform on Windows, Linux, Mac](https://spacelift.io/blog/how-to-install-terraform) is a tutorial for installing the terraform CLI.
+Martyna Łokuciejewska asked me nicely to link to it, so I did.

 ### Updates/Errata

+**2022-03-12** Added a reference to installing the Terraform CLI.

 **2022-01-02** Pointed out that the modifications to the terraform configuration enable the creation of a Zonal cluster, which qualifies for the